Salvador Dalí Museum: History

 In mid-2008, a new location for the Dali museum was announced.
-A new building was designed by Yann Weymouth of the architectural firm HOK and built by The Beck Group under the leadership of then-CEO Henry C. Beck III.
-Located on the downtown waterfront next to the Mahaffey Theater, on the former site of the Bayfront Center, (an arena which had been demolished in 2004), the new, larger, and more storm-secure museum was opened on January 11, 2011.
+A new building was designed by Yann Weymouth of the architectural firm Hellmuth, Obata and Kassabaum and built by The Beck Group under the leadership of then-CEO Henry C. Beck III.
+Located on the downtown waterfront next to the Mahaffey Theater, on the former site of the Bayfront Center (an arena which had been demolished in 2004), the new, larger, and more storm-secure museum was opened on January 11, 2011.

 On April 18, 2012, the AIA's Florida Chapter placed the building on its list of Florida Architecture: 100 Years.
 100 Places.

 Artworks

 The museum's collection includes 96 oil paintings, over 100 watercolors and drawings, 1,300 graphics, photographs, sculptures, and objets d'art, plus an extensive archival library.
 In July 2020, the museum added a new exhibit called "At Home with Dali".
 Permanent collection displays are periodically rotated, and several temporary shows are mounted each year.

 The museum is home to more masterpieces of Dalí than any other museum in the world, including the large-scale paintings The Hallucinogenic Toreador, The Discovery of America by Christopher Columbus, The Ecumenical Council, Geopoliticus Child Watching the Birth of the New Man and The Disintegration of the Persistence of Memory.

 In addition to displaying the work of Dalí, the museum aims to educate the public and promote understanding, enjoyment, and scholarly examination of art through the exhibition of works by Dalí and artists of similar vision.

 With the exception of the Dalí Theater-Museum created by Dalí himself in his hometown of Figueres in Spain, the St. Petersburg Dalí Museum has the world's largest collections of Dalí's works.

 During the 2020 COVID-19 pandemic, the Salvador Dalí Museum made their gallery available for viewing online.